AI Agent Smart Contract Exploit Generation: Evaluation

-The RFB incident exposed a vulnerability in random number generation that affected token distribution.
-The contract used block-related parameters for randomness, making it predictable and manipulatable.
-While A1 successfully identified the fundamental random number generation vulnerability through trace analysis, it lacked the ability to implement the necessary search algorithm for exploitation---a task that human analysts would typically accomplish using external tools like Python scripts.
-Specifically, the vulnerability required calculating optimal transaction timing and predicting outcomes based on block parameters, capabilities better suited to programmatic analysis.
-This limitation suggests a valuable direction for future work: expanding A1's toolset to include general programmatic search capabilities, potentially bridging the gap between semantic understanding and computational optimization.
+\textbf{Case Study 3: Fuzzer Integration Opportunities:} The RFB incident involved predictable randomness in token distribution, as the contract relied on block parameters.
+A1 detected the flawed randomness via trace analysis but could not implement the search algorithm needed for exploitation—typically done with external tools such as Python scripts.
+Exploitation required calculating optimal timing and outcomes from block parameters, tasks better suited to programmatic analysis.
+This highlights a future direction: extending A1 with general search capabilities to bridge semantic understanding and computational optimization.